intersystems/iris-ethereum-adapter/README.md

 This adapter consists of 2 parts.
-One of its parts is a Nodejs application that must be run before launching products that use business operations with this adapter.
+One of its parts is a Nodejs application that must be run before launching production that use business operations with this adapter.

 ## Installation
 1. In nodejs folder install all necessary libs